Chai Xianghua: In academic analysis

 University of Delaware professor Rachel Hutchinson cited Xianghua as an example of stereotypical designs in Japanese media, noting unlike the male asian characters she was designed to be smaller and less threatening, describing her as representative of bishōjo design.
 She also noted that as the series progressed her appearance invoked less Chinese imagery and became more feminized, drawing a parallel to how other prominent female characters in the franchise became more sexualized, adding that the action poses and open mouth both suggested shouting for an attack and a sexual invite for readers of shōen Japanese media.

 In her own book, Japanese Culture Through Videogames, Hutchison stated that the Asian characters in the series when examined as a set to look like characters from anime and manga, more specifically how Mina alongside Seong Mi-na resembled the bishōjo archetype.
 She further state that by comparison, the pair were portrayed as smaller and more 'feminine' than the Western female characters.
 Additional attention was given to the fact they featured reddish hair, which in Xinaghua's case grew more prominent as the series progressed.
-She felt this use of red helped helped illustrate them as the cultural "Other" in the eyes of Japanese viewers, playing into the their stereotype of foreigners being "red haired barbarians", or ketō.
+She felt this use of red helped illustrate them as the cultural "Other" in the eyes of Japanese viewers, playing into their stereotype of foreigners being "red haired barbarians", or ketō.

 Professors Brenda Ayres and Sarah E. Maier book A Vindication of the Redhead also examined Xianghua's red haircolor in regards to portraying a character as the "Other", drawing a further correlation to her "huge breasts".
 They argued both were often associated with foreign cultures almost exclusively in Japan prior to World War II, and only after the war did they become a more common sight amongst black-haired Japanese women in an attempt to appeal to Western audiences due to the influence of American soldiers interacting with their culture.